TitanX999/Accessibility-Manager/README.md

 ### Disclaimer

 This is a **FORK** of Accessibility Manager.
-If you are looking for the original version, please visit the [WuDi-ZhanShen/Accessibility](https://github.com/WuDi-ZhanShen/AccessibilityManager) repository.
+If you are looking for the original version, please visit the [WuDi-ZhanShen/Accessibility](https://github.com/WuDi-ZhanShen/AccessibilityManager).

 ### Download